Elon Musk visits Tesla plant near Berlin after suspected arson attack

-Tesla CEO Elon Musk visited the electric car maker’s first European plant as production resumed at the factory just outside Berlin, about a week after a suspected arson attack cut its power supply.
+Tesla chief executive Elon Musk visited the electric car maker’s first European plant as production resumed at the factory just outside Berlin, a week after a suspected arson attack cut its power supply.

-Mr Musk was expected at a “team huddle” with employees at the plant in the Gruenheide municipality on Wednesday, employee council chief Michaela Schmitz told regional broadcaster RBB’s Inforadio channel.
+Mr Musk was expected at a “team huddle” with employees at the plant in the Gruenheide municipality, employee council chief Michaela Schmitz told regional broadcaster RBB’s Inforadio channel.

 “People are glad to be able to come back to work,” she added.